Stoofenbaird/DSw/README.txt

 April 6, 2015
-This is the collection of files for the David Stratton artist web site pages, which will be hosted on the Stoofenbaird.com website.
+These are preliminary files for the David Stratton artist web site pages, which will be hosted on the Stoofenbaird.com website.
 Image files will not be uploaded with this github directory.
 The full, live pages may be viewed by following this link: www.Stoofenbaird.com/DSabout.html.
 David Stratton images